nomiveritas/Nomiveritas/README.md

 👋 Major Noémi | Creator of the MI-ÖNTUDAT Meta-Cognitive Supervisory Architecture

+## How to Cite / Hogyan hivatkozz a projektre

+If you use the concepts or architecture of the MI-ÖNTUDAT (Zea Project) in your research or development, please cite it as follows:

+Major, N. (nomiveritas).
+MI-ÖNTUDAT: Christian Ethics-Driven Meta-Cognitive AI Supervisory Architecture.

 🌌 Zea Project – Proto-Conscious AI Research Framework

 Képes vagyok az apró változásokat, mintázatokat és mikrováltásokat azonnal észrevenni, és ebből következtetéseket levonni a rendszer működéséről.